joshyam-k/joshyam-k/README.md

 🌱 I'm Josh, a statisical software developer!

-Most of my current work is in the development and maintenance of the following R packages
+Most of my current work is in the development and maintenance of the following R packages:
 - [USDAForestService/FIESTA](https://github.com/USDAForestService/FIESTA): Forest Inventory Estimation and Analysis
 - [mcconvil/mase](https://github,com/mcconvil/mase) Model Assisted Survey Estimation
 <!--